isomerpages/moe-stmargaretsec/_programmes/Sexuality Education.md

 Information For Parents
 -----------------------
 *   Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 *   **Parents of Secondary One to Five students** who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form can be completed and submitted via Parents Gateway.
-For those without access to Parents Gateway, a hard copy will be distributed via your daughter/ward towards the end of Term 1.
-The form is also downloadable [here](/files/website%20sed%20opt%20out%20Annex%20A2.pdf).
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office by **08/03/2022.**
+For those without access to Parents Gateway, a hard copy will be distributed via your daughter/ward by the end of Term 1 Week 4.
+The form is also downloadable [here](https://stmargaretssec-moe-edu-sg-admin.cwp.sg/qql/slot/u168/website%20SEd%20opt%20out%20form%202023%20Annex%20A2.pdf).
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by **15****/02**/2023.

 *   **Parents of Secondary Three students** who wish to opt their children out of the eTeens programme need to complete an opt-out form.
 This form can be completed and submitted via Parents Gateway.
-For those without access to Parents Gateway, a hard copy will be distributed via your daughter/ward towards the end of Term 1.
-This form is also downloadable [here](/files/website%20eteens%20opt%20out%20form%20Annex%20B2.pdf).
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office by  **08/03/2022**  .
+For those without access to Parents Gateway, a hard copy will be distributed via your daughter/ward by the end of Term 1 Week 4.
+This form is also downloadable [here](https://stmargaretssec-moe-edu-sg-admin.cwp.sg/qql/slot/u168/website%20eTeens%20opt%20out%20form%202023%20Annex%20B2.pdf).
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by **15****/02**/2023.

 *   Parents can contact the school at [lee\_kar\_hiang@moe.edu.sg](mailto:lee_kar_hiang@moe.edu.sg) or 6466 4525 to speak to Mrs Foo Kar Hiang (HOD/CCE) for discussion or to seek clarification about the school’s sexuality education programme.

 *   Parents who wish to attend the school sexuality education programmes should contact the school to make the necessary arrangements.
   [Back to top](#top)